wazuh/wazuh-documentation/source/_templates/common/clear_cache.rst

         :width: 100%

-After following these steps, refresh the page.
-Now you can close the ``browser DevTools``.
+After following these steps, refresh the page and close the browser.

 ..
 End of include file